-- The private hire knowledge test is conducted in-house and under normal test conditions (no communication with another person except the examiner, no reference to any material during the test except the test paper). - The test is designed to mirror the hackney carriage test in style and presentation, but is based on well-known cross city routes and familiar locations and the bank of questions in the private hire knowledge folder is considerably smaller than that found in the corresponding hackney carriage folder. - The test must be completed within one hour and must be taken verbally. - The test consists of 90 questions (7 legal and 7 conditions based multiple choice questions, 6 A to Z based tasks, 50 two-point locations and 20 routes) selected at random from the relevant knowledge folder. - The legal, conditions and A to Z based questions must all be answered correctly. - An applicant must answer 80% of the remaining routes and two point location questions correctly in order to pass the test. - An applicant is allowed three attempts at a test. - The application process is terminated if the applicant fails the third test.
-The applicant can re-apply after a period of twelve months from the date of the last failed knowledge test.
+The applicant must answer 90% of the remaining routes and two point PolicyHCKT5 location questions correctly in order to pass the test.
+D. I. LIGUTG The applicant must pass this test to progress their application and is PolicyHCKT6 allowed three attempts.
+5 !!ov== The application process is terminated if the applicant fails the third test.
+PolicyHCKT7 The applicant can re-apply after a period of twelve months from the date of the last failed knowledge test.
+Knowledge Test Private Hire The private hire knowledge test is conducted in-house and under normal Policy PHKT1 test conditions (no communication with another person except the examiner, no reference to any material during the test except the test paper).
+The test is designed to mirror the hackney carriage test in style and Policy PHKT2 presentation, but is based on well-known cross city routes and familiar locations and the bank of questions in the private hire knowledge folder is considerably smaller than that found in the corresponding hackney carriage folder.
+The test must be completed within one hour and must be taken verbally.
+Policy PHKT3 The test consists of 90 questions (7 legal and 7 conditions based multiple Policy PHKT4 choice questions, 6 A to Z based tasks, 50 two-point locations and 20 , routes) selected at random from the relevant knowledge folder.
+The legal, conditions and A to Z based questions must all be answered Policy PHKT5 correctly. l oney i incis An applicant must answer 80% of the remaining routes and two point Policy PHKT6 location questions correctly in order to pass the test. , An applicant is allowed three attempts at a test.
+Policy PHKT7 The application process is terminated if the applicant fails the third test.
+Policy PHKT8 The applicant can re-apply after a period of twelve months from the date of the last failed knowledge test.
+Restricted Private Hire In April 2013 a Restricted Private Hire badge was introduced.
+An applicant Policy RPH1 wishing to work as a chauffeur/executive driver may be eligible to apply for 1 oney III III a one year restricted private hire licence.
+Applicants wishing to obtain a restricted private hire licence must be Policy RPH2 sponsored by a Birmingham based licensed operator running a recognised , executive, or limousine hire business which does not undertake any regular private hire work.
+A candidate for a restricted private hire driver's licence is required to Policy RPH3 provide a letter of introduction from the licensed operator indicating their .
+Oney Ki H3 intention to employ the applicant as a chauffeur, confirming the type of work to be undertaken and stating explicitly no cash work will be undertaken.
+Dollar DDUVT4 The knowledge test for restricted private hire drivers is based on the Policy RPHKT1 standard private hire knowledge test and consists of 20 questions (7 legal and 7 conditions based multiple choice questions and 6 A to Z based tasks) selected at random from the relevant knowledge folder.